macoj/graphml2metis/README.md

 # graphml2metis
 This simple tool reads a graphml and spit out in metis format.
+It uses igraph library.